springer-math/Mathematics-of-Epidemics-on-Networks/docs/EoN.rst

     that u transmitted to v at time t.
   - **transmission_tree** returns a MultiDiGraph where an edge from u to v with attribute time = t means that u transmitted to v at time t.
-(For SIR this is a tree or a forest)
+(For SIR this is a tree or a forest).

 - Details for plotting

   The remaining commands are to do with the specifics of how the plots appear